jet-dev-team/drupal-dockerizer/README.md

 You are done.
 You can access your fresh Drupal 9 site by visiting your IP address on port 80.

-### How it works internally?
+### How does it work internally?

-There is no any magic!
+There is no magic!
 It is just a `docker-compose.yml` file.
-You can find it inside `drupal-dockerizer` directory.
+You can find it inside the `drupal-dockerizer` directory.

 ```bash
 .